vcappello/test_sokol/readme.md

 # io2d
 This project allow to draw 2d using hardware aceleration.
+Try to follow the HTML5 Canvas API.

 ## Dependencies
 The project is based on [sokol_gfx](https://github.com/floooh/sokol) and [sokol_gp](https://github.com/edubart/sokol_gp).